Originally published May 2017, last updated June 2023.

-The fees for industrial properties are broken down the same way that retail properties are, in that the fee is charged based on the base rent, not the gross rent.
+The fees for industrial properties can be broken down based on the base rent or the gross rent, depending on the landlord.
+But, for flex spaces, gross rent is always used.
 Below is the standard breakdown of fees; however, sometimes there are exceptions to this, which are also explained below.

-For new industrial leases in Austin, Texas, a landlord can expect to pay 6% of the base rent (which doesn’t include the operating expenses) to the brokers of the transaction.
+For new industrial leases in Austin, Texas, a landlord can expect to pay 6% of the base or gross rent to the brokers of the transaction.
 The project leasing broker typically takes 2% of that brokerage fee and the other 4% goes to the tenant rep broker.
 Expansions follow this same model.

 Like office and retail leases, if there is no tenant rep broker on the project, then the landlord rep broker is paid 4%.

 Sometimes, the standard fee may change depending on the amount of office finish in the space, as well as how hot the market is at the time.

 If a space is 5% warehouse and 95% office, for example, the broker would ask to be paid on the gross rent (base rent + operating expenses).

 When the market is slow, landlords may pay more fees (will pay fee on gross rent and not just base rent) to encourage the brokers to bring in tenants to lease their property, which is referred to as a broker’s bonus.
 But when the market is hot, landlords may pay the lower end of fees.